 If we turn to Islamic law, there does not exist a single legal decree, or fatwa, in the historical corpus that explicitly and decisively prohibits figural imagery, including images of the Prophet [ﷺ].

 While the rest of these two articles may be fine, the portion related to classic legal scholarship has tragic flaws when it comes to its research method and content, and those flaws lead to incorrect conclusions.
-These two articles fail to show that western academics know their Islamic law better than Muslim jurists, and that Muslims should not be the least bit upset about violence against the Prophet ﷺ.
-But perhaps every publisher and reporter is trying to work out an angle that lets them profit from the events related to the Charlie Hedbo cartoons.
+These two articles fail to show that western academics know their Islamic law better than Muslim jurists, just as they fail to show that Muslims should not be the least bit upset about violence against the Prophet ﷺ.
+But perhaps every publisher and reporter is just trying to work out an angle that lets them profit from the events related to the Charlie Hedbo cartoons.

 According to the Maliki madhab, 3-dimensional complete figure of creatures possessing souls are prohibited.
 If the figure is not complete (like missing arms), or it is not 3-dimensional, then it would be disliked (makruh).
 Thus, drawings of animals and humans would not be prohibited.